ybs294000/SalaryScope/docs/deployment.md

 | Lite App | `app-lite.py` | No resume analysis; lower memory footprint |

 Both apps share the same Firebase project, Firestore database, and HuggingFace repository.

+The full app can also expose an AI Assistant tab.
+In local development, the assistant can use a local Ollama server.
+On Streamlit Cloud, it is designed to call a Hugging Face Space and store logged-in user chat history in a Hugging Face dataset repo when configured.

 ---